 It is very important to know what is your hair type and what type of color can suit you.
 My hair type is extra fine hair, quite unusually thin.
 Like, my 20 hair strand is similar to one normal hair strand.
 It’s not that I’ve very thin hair but I simply born with such fancy hair.
 Thus, my hair is very stubborn when it comes to color.
 No matter how much you feed them they won’t be fulfilled with the desired opacity.
 And sometimes they might go in a totally different direction.

-In the picture above you seeing I’ve done a black and gray ombre hair, but I didn’t.
-This was my first attempt to green hair.
+In the picture above you seeing I’ve done black and gray ombre hair, but I didn’t.
+This was my first attempt at green hair.
 After pre-lightening my hair specialist applied green hair dye (was a softer tone of green, Shiseido Aqua Matte – 11 to be more precise) but my hair declined that badly and I ended up getting a black-gray ombre hair for that day.
 This wasn’t bad, I got to rock such dope hair color (quite trendy now in Asia) for a week :p

 So, do expect such experience as well.
 I did go to the salon to get my green hair after 8/9 days as I was told.